-- 1 In the directors' opinion: - (a) the financial statements and notes set out on pages 6 to 24 are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards and the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Company's financial position as at 30 June 2020 and of its performance for the year ended on that date; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - The notes to the financial statements include a statement of compliance with Australian Financial Reporting Standards. - The directors have been given by the Executive Director and Chief Financial Officer the declarations for the year ended 30 June 2020 required by section 295A of the Corporations Act 2001.
+1 In the directors' opinion:

+- (a) the financial statements and notes set out on pages 6 to 22 are in accordance with the Corporations Act 2001, including: - (i) complying with Australian Accounting Standards, International Financial Reporting Standards (IFRS) as disclosed in Note 1 (a), the Corporations Regulations 2001 and other mandatory professional reporting requirements; and - (ii) giving a true and fair view of the Company's financial position as at 30 June 2022 and of its performance for the year ended on that date; and - (b) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - The notes to the financial statements include a statement of compliance with Australian Financial Reporting Standards.

+The directors have been given by the Executive Director and Chief Financial Officer the declarations for the year ended 30 June 2022 required by section 295A of the Corporations Act 2001.